reactioncommerce/reaction/docs/faq.md

 ### Is it possible for me to host a Reaction shop anywhere I want?

 Yes.
 You can host a Reaction shop on any host/virtual machine container that supports Meteor/Node.js and MongoDB.
 Our code is fully open source on GitHub at [github.com/ongoworks/reaction](https://github.com/ongoworks/reaction).

 ### Do you support multiple languages?

 Yes.
-We recently launched [internationaltization support](https://github.com/ongoworks/reaction-core/blob/master/docs/i18n.md) for 14 languages, and we will be adding in additional coverage and localization soon.
+We recently launched [internationalization support](https://github.com/ongoworks/reaction-core/blob/master/docs/i18n.md) for 14 languages, and we will be adding in additional coverage and localization soon.

 ### What is the pricing/licensing model?